sabashaw/qr-code-component/README.md

 ![Design preview for the QR code component coding challenge](./design/desktop-preview.jpg)

+## My Solution

+I define img class in HTML and give style to it accordingly.
+I have not made any changes to the "div class="attributes" I let it as it is in both HTML & CSS The rest were the instructions I followed in the README file.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.